-The Laadli Media and Advertising Awards and my quiet journey
+How the Laadli Media and Advertising Awards started a journey

 "I remember you today Priyanka.
 One year ago I met you in your school in a village in remote Maharashtra.
 What you shared with me, I carried 'far and wide' just as I had promised I would.
 I hope together, you and I, served the purpose to hope for a better world for adolescent girls and women who have not much idea about menstrual hygiene management."